akarnokd/RxJavaExtensions/README.md

 The operators on `StatementFlowable` and `StatementObservable` allow taking different branches at subscription time:

-### ifThen - conditionally chose a source to subscribe to
+### ifThen

+Conditionally chose a source to subscribe to.
 This is similar to the imperative `if` statement but with reactive flows:

 ```java
 if ((System.currentTimeMillis() & 1) != 0) {